dialog-semiconductor/BLE_SDK6_examples/DA14531_Timer1_SW_Example/Readme.md

     - Timer0 example: <sdk_root_directory>\projects\target_apps\peripheral_examples\timer0.
     - Timer2 example: <sdk_root_directory>\projects\target_apps\peripheral_examples\timer2.

 ## Timer 1

-Is an 11-bit timer which supports Counting and Input Capturing, as input clock source either the **System Clock (sys_clk)** or **Low Power Clock (lp_clk)** can be used.
-Off course when the device is in sleep mode and the timer should be kept active the LP clock source should be selected.
+It is an 11-bit timer which supports Counting and Input Capturing, as input clock source either the **System Clock (sys_clk)** or **Low Power Clock (lp_clk)** can be used.
+Of course when the device is in sleep mode and the timer should be kept active the LP clock source should be selected.
 It is powered by a seperated power domain **PD_TIM** which can be kept active even if the system enters sleep mode.
 It can operate either in **count up** or **count down** mode, generate an interrupt when the timer reaches the **max/min value** or the **reload** value.
 As mentioned in the **Example description**, three different functionalities are demonstrated in this software example:

 1. **Timer Functionality**: In this sw configuration the DA14531 device is in sleep mode and **TIMER1** HW is running in the background.
 When the timer overflows it will generate an interrupt and wake up the device in order to toggle a LED and print a wake up message.